thegreatsunra/sawtooth-rest-api-proxy/README.md

 7) If the above command was successful, switch back to your _first_ SSH session and stop the `init.js` script via CTRL+C

+8) Make note of the basic-auth username and password generated for your proxy.

-8) Run the following commands to put your SSL certificate and key in a place where your proxy app has permission to run it (TODO: Make this smarter and better and more secure)
+9) Run the following commands to put your SSL certificate and key in a place where your proxy app has permission to run it (TODO: Make this smarter and better and more secure)

 ```bash
 ## Copy your SSL key and certificate into your rest api project folder